Volkswagen and unions: FAW-VW labour dispute

 In 2016, Chinese legislation regarding temporary work expired.
 Temporary workers of the Changchun FAW-Volkswagen (FAW-VW) plant sought collective bargaining with ACFTU, FAW-VW and temporary agencies to represent 3,000 agency workers.
 Workers argued their working conditions not only breached Chinese labour law, but also Volkswagen's Global Framework Agreement "Charter on Temporary Work".

 Temporary worker demands included equal pay between them and regular employees of FAW-VW, a conversion of temporary contracts into permanent ones, and limiting the reliance on temporary workers.
 After several unsuccessful rounds of bargaining and an unsuccessful court petition, hundreds of workers organized a protest in the front of the factory gate in February 2017 under the slogan "equal pay for equal work".

 Following another demo organized on 21 May, three worker representatives, Fu Tianbo, Wang Shuai, and Ai Zhenyu were detained by police on 26 May.
 Shuai and Zhenyu were released, while Tianbo remained in custody on the accusation of "disturbing public order".
 A Volkswagen spokesperson told Frankfurter Rundschau, due to the criminal charges, there was nothing further they could do for Tianbo.
-In contrast, Han Dongfang, a labour activist and founder of China Labour Bulletin told Frankfurter Rundschau newspaper, that VW Group, IG Metall and VW Works Councils could do more to support Tianbo, like visiting Tianbo in jail.
+In contrast, Han Dongfang, a labour activist and founder of China Labour Bulletin told Frankfurter Rundschau newspaper that VW Group, IG Metall and VW Works Councils could do more to support Tianbo, like visiting Tianbo in jail.
 In November 2018, Tianbo was found guilty but exempted from further punishment.

 Mexico

-Volkswagen Mexico employs 13,000 workers in its main plant in Puebla.
-Since 1972, VW workers are represented by the Independent Union of Volkswagen (SITIAVW; Sindicato Independiente de Trabajadores Volkswagen).
+Volkswagen Mexico employs 13,000 workers at its plant in Puebla, Mexico.
+Since 1972, the workforce at VW has been organized locally under the banner of the Independent Union of Volkswagen (SITIAVW; Sindicato Independiente de Trabajadores Volkswagen).

+In 1962, Volkswagen initiated operations in Xalostoc through the legal entity PROMEXA (Planta Promotora Mexicana de Automóviles).
+Two years later, the workers established their first union, which affiliated to the General Confederation of Workers (CGT; Confederación General de Trabajadores).
+When VW Mexico transferred its operations to Puebla in 1966, the union transferred from CGT to the undemocratic Confederation of Mexican Workers (CTM; Confederación de Trabajadores de México) which was closely linked with the ruling party, the PRI.